-The Safe Drinking Water Program publishes a quarterly newsletter that is distributed to approximately 3,000 system owners, operators and others each quarter.
-The newsletter is also published and available on the division web site.
-Each newsletter contains at least one article specifically focusing on operator certification topics of interest and any changes to regulation or board policy.
-Google CDPHE aqua talk to find electronic copies of the Aqua Talk newsletter.
+The Safe Drinking Water Program publishes a quarterly newsletter that is distributed to approximately 3,000 system owners, certified operators and others.
+The newsletter is also available on the division's web site.
+Each newsletter contains at least one article specifically focused on operator certification topics and any changes to regulation or board policy.
+The Aqua Talk newsletter is at: www.colorado.gov/cdphe/aqua-talk.
+This is an excellent way for the division and the board to inform operators and owners regarding the program.